 English Heritage's part-roofed Elizabethan prodigy house, grand courtyards, empty windows and resident peacocks.

 Kirby Hall is what happens when an Elizabethan courtier builds to impress a queen who never turns up.
 Part stately home, part romantic ruin, its great courtyard and soaring window bays are open to the sky, while a handful of restored rooms show how grand it once was.
-The resident peacocks patrol the lawns like they own the place, because frankly they do.
+The resident peacocks patrol the lawns like they own the place — because frankly they do.
 It's quiet, atmospheric and brilliant for photographers, especially in low evening light.

 Our tip The peacocks are boldest in spring, keep sandwiches out of sight and cameras ready.

-Access not yet checked — please confirm with the venue before you travel.
+Step-free / wheelchair access not yet checked — please confirm with the venue.

 Deene Park